Ki2lian/Project-Restaurant/README.md

 * composer update : download the dependencies for Symfony.
 * npm install : download the dependencies of JS webpack / JS libraries, etc..
 * php bin/console doctrine:database:create : create database if doesn't exist
-* php bin/console d:m:m : load entities
+* php bin/console d\:m:m : load entities
 * php bin/console doctrine:fixtures:load : create fake data

 If you have any problems, please contact me on Discord (𝗞𝗶𝗹𝗹𝗶𝗮𝗻#0526) or make an issue.